-The problem of skin cancer in Australia began over 200 years ago when the first fair-skinned Europeans settled on the shores of Sydney Harbour in 1788.
+The story of skin cancer in Australia began over 200 years ago when the first fair-skinned Europeans settled on the shores of Sydney Harbour in 1788.

 Australia has one of the highest rates of skin cancer in the world.
 This is due largely to our climate, the fact that many of us have fair skin that isn’t suited to such harsh conditions, our proximity to the equator (high UV levels) and our social attitudes and love for the outdoors.

-The good news is that skin cancer can be prevented and we can all minimise our life time chances of developing skin cancer by being SunSmart and getting to know our skin better.
+The good news is that skin cancer can be prevented and we can all minimise our life time risk of developing skin cancer by being SunSmart and getting to know our skin better.

 Who is at risk?

 Everyone in Australia is at risk of developing skin cancer due to our high levels of UV radiation throughout the year.
 However skin cancer risk is categorised into average risk, increased risk, and high risk by the Royal Australian College of General Practitioners.4